 opening is reception friday, february 21, 2014, 6:30 – 8:00pm at the Fountain City Art Center.
 I’m hoping to win a little cash.
 I just have one piece and yes I have gone insane and made a circular piece of art.

-background Students who graduated around the millennium from Carson-Newman College [sic] were invited to submit recent works for a show to coincide with the university’s 2013 homecoming.
-The purpose of writing so much about this piece is mainly to explain my artwork to the other people in the show, since it was done partly for … Continue reading proof
+Students who graduated around the millennium from Carson-Newman College [sic] were invited to submit recent works for a show to coincide with the university’s 2013 homecoming.
+The purpose of writing so much about this piece is mainly to explain my artwork to the other people in the show, since it was done partly for them.

 The idea was to end up with a glitchy way of capturing images which would show the ghostly depth of 3-d objects scanned on a flatbed scanner.
 I cut some clear acrylic sheets and made a tank using my old scanner as the base.
-The tank was then filled with water to allow things to … Continue reading comp tank
+The tank was then filled with water to allow things to swirl around.
+Notice the incredible setup: Windows 98, Photoshop 3.05, 800 x 600 monitor (256 colors).

 Normal 80s kids had Legos.
 My brother and I had Construx.
 I had the Space Series stuff that glowed in the dark, and Jerry had the purple Alien stuff.
 It didn’t seem odd at the time, but since he had two of these figures, he named one Alien and the other Martian.
 This painting serves as a monument to the days before our minds were clouded with things such as sub-classes and parent categories.